-- 36 In his research Borg argued that ..... percent of human interaction is done by words. - 37 Nowadays it's easier for people from different countries to understand non-verbal communication not because of the internet or ......, but due to the effects of television. - 39 According to the speaker, the way in which people ...... each other is hugely influenced by factors such as gender and culture. - 40 In order to feel more secure, people tend to create artificial barriers.
+In his research Borg argued that percent of human interaction 36 is done by words.
+37 Nowadays it's easier for people from different countries to understand non-verbal communication not because of the internet or effects of television.
+The 'OK' sign often used by scuba divers can be interpreted as 38 rude in a country such as 39 According to the speaker, the way in which people each other is hugely influenced by factors such as gender and culture.
+40 In order to feel more secure, people tend to create artificial barriers.
 For example, many of us tend to keep our hands close to our face which can be an indication of

 Thank you.
 That is the end of the test.

 You now have 10 minutes to transfer your answers to the answer sheet.